 AWARE Trust Lion BTB Project

-Participate in conservation efforts designed to determine the status of Bovine Tuberculosis (BTB) in lion populations in Gonarezhou National Park (GNP), Zimbabwe.
+Participate in conservation efforts designed to determine the status of lion populations in Gonarezhou National Park (GNP), Zimbabwe, with particular reference to the impact (if any) of Bovine Tuberculosis (BTB).

 Aerial view of Mwenezi River